Wayne Tefs: Personal life

+Tefs was a Woodrow Wilson Fellow and taught at a number of Canadian universities and colleges.
+From 1978 to 1992, he was Head of English at St. John's-Ravenscourt School in Winnipeg.
+He also taught at the University of Regina, McGill University, and the University of Winnipeg.

 Tefs lived in Winnipeg, Manitoba, with his wife, Kristen Wittman, a commercial lawyer and poet.
-Tefs was born the middle of three children in St. Boniface, Manitoba (then an independent community east of the old Winnipeg) to Armin and Stella Tefs, and grew up in Northwestern Ontario.
+Tefs was born the middle of three children in St. Boniface, Manitoba (then an independent community east of the old Winnipeg) to Armin and Stella Tefs, and lived in Northwestern Ontario before moving to Steinbach, Manitoba in the 1960s where he graduated high school at the Steinbach Collegiate Institute and met future poet Patrick Friesen.
 He often wrote about the Canadian Shield country of Ontario and the North.

 In 1994 he was diagnosed with a rare and terminal cancer, which he contended with the aid of biological modification drugs and radio-isotope therapies.
 He died on September 15, 2014.

 Education

 In 1971 he graduated from the University of Manitoba and received the gold medal for Arts Honours.
 He was awarded a Woodrow Wilson Fellowship and took his M.A. at the University of Toronto.

 He was a lecturer at the University of Saskatchewan (Regina Campus) from 1972-1974 before completing a PhD at the University of Manitoba in 1978.
 He received a certificate of education from McGill University in 1981.